CrunchyData/pgCompare/README.md

 - target-database-hash: True or false, instructs the application where the hash should be computed (on the database or by the application).
 - target-dbname:  Database or service name.
 - target-host:  Database server name.
-- target-name:  User defined name for the target.
 - target-password:  Database password.
 - target-port:  Database port.
 - target-schema:  Name of schema that owns the tables.